 Over the years, the tremendous efficacy of the drug has caused people to use more and more.
 They take Adderall and experience the effects and say, ‘how did I ever live without this drug before?’
 No longer is it regarded as a band-aid for a problem that will need to be addressed alternatively in the future, it becomes a vital necessity to a person’s wellbeing.
 But what we’re dealing with here is a stimulant.

-Stimulants and Addiction
+Stimulants And Addiction

 When study drugs are taken, they increase the production and release of dopamine and norepinephrine (another neurotransmitter).
 Along with the aforementioned effects, an increase in energy and loss of appetite occur in tandem.
 It follows the same procedure as any other stimulant; study drugs raise heart rate and blood pressure, activate the metabolism, and shift the system into hyper-drive.
 It’s also important to mention that study drugs do not make you smarter, they simply stimulate your brain to help you focus for a longer period of time.

 We will address the dangers and side effects of study drugs a bit further down but, being that they are stimulants, if overused they can create dependency.
-We know the story of opioids; someone starts taking a painkiller to mitigate pain, they create a tolerance which calls for higher doses, and in the blink of an eye that 10mg dose becomes a 50mg dose that still isn’t enough.
+We know the story of opioids; someone starts taking a painkiller to mitigate pain, they create a tolerance that calls for higher doses, and in the blink of an eye that 10mg dose becomes a 50mg dose that still isn’t enough.

 The same phenomenon occurs with Adderall.

-Dependency, Tolerance, and Addiction
+Dependency, Tolerance, And Addiction

 The study drug prescription rate boom is due in part to dependency and tolerance.
 The process goes as follows: a patient is prescribed Adderall or the likes of, begins to medicate, and experiences fantastic results from the ‘brain-enhancer.’
 Over time, the brain begins to build a tolerance to the stimulation of dopamine and norepinephrine—not necessarily rejecting it but absorbing it less and less.